gravitational/workshop/k8sprod.md

 * Fetch current mail from the database

-If the weather service is down, user still would like to review the email, so weather service is auxillary, while current mail service is critical.
+If the weather service is down, user still would like to review the email, so weather service is auxilliary, while current mail service is critical.

 Here is our frontend, weather and mail services written in python: